Izuelo/Restaurant/README.md

 # Resteurant
-Multithread simulation of a resteurant
+Multithread simulation of a restaurant